 What do Sundays Look Like?

-Mercy Baptist Church are currently meeting under a tent at the front of the Mercy Ministries campus.
+Mercy Baptist Church is currently meeting under a tent at the front of the Mercy Ministries campus.
 Sunday School begins at 10 am.
 Congregants pray, sing one or two hymns, and Jeff teaches through Keach’s Catechism.
 Service begins at 11 am.
 We work very hard to plan a service that edifies the saints and brings glory to God.
 Everything we do in the service centers around the Word of God.
 We pray, sing hymns and psalms in English and Swahili, read Scripture, either Jeff or pastor Leonard preaches, and we close by partaking in the Lord’s Supper and the singing the “Doxology.”
-We feed the children of our community after service, and we are blessed to have many of them attend the service with us.

 Church Plants & Partnerships: We have planted a church in the nearby village of Tulumba.
 We also partner with 3 other congregations: one in Tulumba village, another in the village of Talitia, and a third in the village of Bukembe.
 Mercy Baptist Church is a part within a network of 5 congregations all working together for the advancement of the gospel in rural Bungoma county.